Why Alito, Kagan recusal decisions at Supreme Court raised eyebrows

 Weeks later, all nine justices signed and released a new statement on ethics that indicates a justice “may provide a summary explanation of a recusal decision.”

 Since the statement, justices have noted recusals 11 times, according to court records.
-Kagan became the first to leverage the new option to share her reason, but a week later, Alito is the only one since her to have recused but without giving a reason.
+Kagan became the first to leverage the new option to share her reason, and Alito is the only one since her to have recused but without giving a reason.

 “I don’t fault Justice Alito for failing to include a reason for his disqualification, because I think that’s just been the norm.
-But I do applaud Justice Kagan for offering an explanation,” said Geyh.
+But I do applaud Justice Kagan for offering an explanation,” Geyh said.

 Recusals at the high court are commonplace and occur roughly 200 times per year between all nine justices, according to the court.
 But research by watchdog group Fix the Court suggests Kagan’s recent choice marked the first time in 99 years that a justice gave an explanation.

 Her note was brief, citing “prior government employment” without further detail.
-The death-row inmate who was petitioning the Supreme Court had also done so years earlier while Kagan was serving as U.S. solicitor general.
+The inmate who was petitioning the Supreme Court had also done so years earlier, while Kagan was serving as U.S. solicitor general.

 Days later, Alito gave no rationale for his recusal.
 But it appears to have been the result of a personal financial interest.